gopher2/gqrx/README.md

 - **Smart Arrows**: Leader lines with arrowheads track peak positions
 - **Bookmark Snapping**: Peak labels snap to nearby bookmark frequencies for accuracy
 - **Floating Bookmark Lines**: Bookmark lines float above the FFT signal instead of running to the bottom
+- **Bookmark Clustering**: When bookmarks are close together, they automatically group into a numbered balloon
+- **Click-to-Expand Fan**: Click a cluster balloon to expand bookmarks in a fan pattern for easy selection

 <img src="resources/screenshots/fft-settings.png" width="300" alt="FFT Settings panel">